-The Undersheriff and the Chief Deputy to the Sheriff are paid a salary lower than the Sheriff's salary.
-Maintaining the Sheriff's salary at or above the midpoint of the Department Director II salary range does not have a significant effect on the differential between the Sheriff and his immediate subordinates.
+The Chief Deputies to the Sheriff are paid a salary lower than the Sheriff's salary.
+Maintaining the Sheriff's salary at or above the midpoint of the Department Director II salary range may eventually result in a conflict between the Sheriff's salary rate and those of the Chief Deputies, necessitating an adjustment to the Sheriff's salary to comply with State law provisions which require that the Sheriff be paid more than his or her staff.

-2012/2013 and 2013/2014 SALARY
+2014/2015 and 2015/2016 SALARY

-The Commission determines that the salary of the Sheriff for 2012/13 be increased by the cost of living increase given to Multnomah County non-represented employees for 2012/13.
-Additionally, for 2013/14, that salary rate shall be increased by the cost of living increase given to Multnomah County non-represented employees for 2013/14.
+The Salary Commission determines that the salary of the Sheriff for 2014/15 be increased by the cost of living increase given to Multnomah County non-represented employees for 2014/15.
+Additionally, for 2015/16, that salary rate shall be increased by the cost of living increase given to Multnomah County non-represented employees for 2015/16

 We note that State law requires the salary of any Sheriff to be higher than that of the Sheriff's staff.
-Accordingly, if an increase to any Sheriff's staff member is above the salary rate paid to the Sheriff, the Sheriff's salary shall be adjusted to be \$12.00 more annually, until the next review by the next Salary Commission.
+Accordingly, if an increase to any Sheriff's staff member is above the salary rate paid to the Sheriff, the Sheriff's salary shall be adjusted to be \$12.00 more annually than the highest paid subordinate, until the next review by the next Salary Commission.

-The Commission notes that the following principles were considered in this salary determination:
+The Salary Commission notes that the following principles were considered in this salary determination:

-- 1. the recommendations come from professionals in the field of compensation and are based on (to the best of our knowledge) accurate, relevant and appropriate data and methodologies; - 2. the salary recommendations relate to the office and not to the person; in other words, the salary is based on what the job is worth and because it does not include a "pay for performance" model it is not a measure of the worth of the individual who occupies the position;

-3. being paid for what the job is objectively worth is extremely vital to maintaining high quality leadership for the Sheriff and his/her successor; thus the public will be better served.
+- 1. The recommendations come from professionals in the field of compensation and are based on (to the best of our knowledge) accurate, relevant and appropriate data and methodologies; and - 2.
+The salary recommendations relate to the office and not to the person; in other words, the salary is based on what the job is worth and because it does not include a "pay for performance" model it is not a measure of the worth of the individual who occupies the position; and - 3.
+Being paid for what the job is objectively worth is extremely vital to maintaining high quality leadership for the Sheriff and his/her successor; thus the public will be better served.